Eugenite

-Eugenite is a rare silver mineral.
+Eugenite is a rare silver-mercury mineral.
 It crystallizes in the orthorhombic crystal system.

 History

 Its occurrence was first confirmed in the Sieroszowice copper mine, Lubin-Sieroszowice district, Poland.

 Etymology

 The mineral is named in honor of Eugen Friedrich Stumpfl (27 November 1931, Munich, Germany - 12 July 2004, Innsbruck, Austria), professor of mineralogy, Mining Institute, Leoben (Austria), for his studies of noble metal compounds.

 Physical properties

 It has a silver white color.
 And it is metallic and isometric.

 Occurrence

 It is mostly found in cuprite and in low-grade copper sulfide ores in shale and carbonate rocks.